mstoyanovca/music-lessons/README.md

-### Music Lessons android app
+### Music Lessons Android app

-An Android application for scheduling music lessons, released on Google Play in January 2013.
+An Android app for scheduling music lessons, released on Google Play in January 2013.

 Removed from Google Play in April 2026, to be distributed via APK.